nothke/shakedown-docs/README.md

 - Added headlights.
 Toggle on `L` by default.
 - Blended tansparency support.
 Spec17 car now has windows.
 - Splat materials support.
 But none in use yet.
 Hardcorded surface physics for now.
 Documentation for how to use it coming soon.
+- Changed the smooth follow camera (3rd person).
+It now has split horizontal and distance constraints, so the camera won't get so far from the car when at high speed and will still be "cool" in the powerslides
 - Added `-cfg "your_path.ini"` to CL args to support loading different configs